When a contractor performs work on a federally-funded project he/she is required by the Davis-Bacon Act to submit information regarding payroll.

 If you have amounts to enter into any of those three sections you'll need to explain it on the

 On most, if not all, state certified payroll forms the social security number of each employee is required.
-Fortunately the federal government sees the risks in this so they no longer require it.
+Fortunately the federal government doesn't require it.

 Instead of providing social security numbers you can give "identifying information".
-This can be an employee number if your employees have numbers and/or the feds say that the last four digits of the employee's SS# will suffice.
-Just something to identify each individual employee.
+This can be an employee number if your employees have numbers or the last four digits of the employee's SS#, etc. Just something to identify each individual employee.

 You'll enter the employee's withholding information here (e.g. Single and 1).